The Weak Form of Malle's Conjecture and Solvable Groups: Main Definitions and Statements of Main Result

 We will prove the results of this paper for number fields in any sufficiently nice ordering.
-We take some cues from orders we want to be consider, such as the discriminant or conductor, and define admissible invariants to only depend on the ramification data: \begin{definition} Call a function $\inv:\prod_{\pK} \Hom(D_\pK,G)\rightarrow I_K$ \textbf{admissible} if the following hold for $\gamma=(\gamma_\pK)$: \begin{enumerate} \item{$\pK\mid\inv(\gamma)$ if and only if $\gamma_\pK(I_\pK)\ne 1$.}
+We take some cues from orders we want to consider, such as the discriminant or conductor, and define admissible orderings to only depend on the ramification data: \begin{definition} We define an \textbf{admissible ordering} (or \textbf{admissible invariant}) $\inv:\prod_{\pK}\Hom(D_\pK,G) \rightarrow I_K$ as follows: \begin{enumerate} \item[(a)]{there is a family of functions $\inv_\pK:\Hom(I_\pK,G)\rightarrow \Z_{\ge 0}$ for each place $\pK\in P_K$ such that